 Castleton is a member of the Addison-Rutland Supervisory Union along with Benson, Hubbardton, Fair Haven, Orwell, and West Haven.
 Castleton is unionized with neighboring Hubbardton forming a K-8 elementary / middle school.
 The K-5 building is located on Route 30 in Castleton, and 6th, 7th and 8th graders attend the Village School located on Mechanic Street in downtown Castleton.
-Grade 9-12 students attend Fair Haven Union High School (FHUHS), a six-community union school of 484 students, located on the Mechanic Street Extension in Fair Haven.
+Grade 9-12 students attend Fair Haven Union High School (FHUHS), a six-community union school of 385 students, located on the Mechanic Street Extension in Fair Haven.
+Since the date of the last town plan, the school districts have condolidated.